Easy-Drying.Anti-Bacterial.Skin-Friendly Comfortable And Refreshing Sleep Experience Casablanca Proudly Introduces Cudry+ New Functional Fiber Bedding...

-(MENAFN- media OutReach Newswire) HONG KONG SAR - Media OutReach Newswire - 31 May 2024 - In recent years, extreme weather conditions have been occurring frequently, including heatwaves, heavy rainfalls, and in March of this year, the relative humidity often reached 100%.
+Anti-bacterial Comfortable and Refreshing Sleep Experience Casablanca Proudly Introduces CuDry+ New Functional Fiber Bedding Series" data-link=" Comfortable and Refreshing Sleep Experience Casablanca Proudly Introduces CuDry+ New Functional Fiber Bedding Series" class="whatsapp">Shar HONG KONG SAR - media OutReach Newswire - 31 May 2024 - In recent years, extreme weather conditions have been occurring frequently, including heatwaves, heavy rainfalls, and in March of this year, the relative humidity often reached 100%.
 In addition to paying attention to outdoor weather, it is crucial to also monitor the humidity levels in our homes and bedrooms, as high humidity promotes the rapid growth and multiplication of bacteria.
 Casablanca introduces its latest CuDry+ New Functional Fiber Bedding Series, which offers a comprehensive solution for a comfortable and refreshing sleep experience, keeping you away from moisture and musty odors!

 Introducing the latest CuDry+ New Functional Fiber Bedding Series - the copper ion antibacterial fiber is a functional fiber that disrupts the physiological processes of bacteria and destroys their cell structure to deliver antibacterial effects.
 In general, copper ions exhibit antibacterial properties against a wide range of bacteria, fungi, and some viruses, including common pathogenic bacteria such as E. coli, Staphylococcus aureus, Streptococcus pneumoniae, and more.
 The antibacterial knitted fabric used in the bedding is skin-friendly, breathable, and hypoallergenic, providing a soft and comfortable touch for a healthy sleep experience.
 It is not only aesthetically pleasing but also durable, offering a brand-new sensation for your skin.
 The product series has also passed national testing and certification, providing you and your family with the ultimate and direct skin-friendly defense!